miguel-square/react19-ts-tailwind-monorepo/README.md

 3. Rebuild the UI library with `pnpm --filter @my-project/ui-lib build`
 4. Import it in your app: `import { MyComponent } from '@my-project/ui-lib'`

-## TypeScript Configuration

-The project uses a TypeScript configuration that includes:

-- Path aliases for easy imports
-- Strict type checking
-- JSX support for React

-## Tailwind CSS

-Tailwind CSS is configured for both the UI library and the app.
-The app's Tailwind configuration extends the UI library's theme to ensure consistency.

 ## Workspace Commands

 - `pnpm dev` - Start the app development server